rolandmueller/bigdata/streamlit.md

 When you change the code, you can just refrech the browser or enable autoupdate in Streamlit.

+The data loading (and preprocessing) should be cached.

 ## Dockerize your Streamlit App

 Create a Dockerfile for your Streamlit App.
 Run and test the Docker container.